The aerodynamics of the Stratos 714 is being developed using modern computations fluid dynamics software along with empirical processes.

 The Stratos 714 wing has been designed to sustain extensive laminar flow in the cruise.
 The drag benefits from laminar flow are well known to pilots of gliders and the new generation of composite piston singles.
 However, unlike these aircraft, the Stratos 714 has to maintain this laminar flow at transonic speeds.
 In addition, the Stratos wing must have a generous buffet margin to allow for gusts and maneuvers at high speed.
 At the other end of the speed range, the wing must generate high lift with benign stall characteristics.
 This combination of requirements is unique to the 714 and required the development of a correspondingly unique wing.

 The highly efficient wing is the result of the application of a novel design approach.
-Many companies now use computational fluid dynamics (CFD) software to simulate the airflow around airfoils, the wing or the whole aircraft.
-However, Stratos have taken the application of CFD to the next stage by writing software to carry-out analyses automatically as part of the wing design process.
+Stratos has taken the application of Computational Fluid Dynamics (CFD) to the next stage by writing software to carry-out analyses automatically as part of the wing design process.
 An optimization method implemented in the software modifies the wing profile according to the CFD analysis results.
 After many hundreds of such modifications, the software converged on the wing profile which best matched the aerodynamic and structural requirements.

 In addition to its use in the wing optimization, CFD has been applied throughout the design process.
 As illustrations of its ability to visualize the flow, providing rapid feedback on design changes, the following figures show example CFD analyses from the design of the Stratos 714.